Information for Dental Assisting Students

 When can I start work as a dental assistant?

-Before you start working, you must have a practice permit so that you are authorized to provide dental assisting services to the public and are covered by malpractice insurance.
+Before you start working, you must have a practice permit so that you are authorized to provide dental assisting services to the public.
 When you show up in our Registry as Provisional or Registered, you may begin working.

 Can I work as a dental assistant after I graduate but before I have a practice permit?